 If you're concerned about avoiding any food-related trigger factor, see your GP or practice nurse or ask to be referred to a dietitian for specialist advice.

 Remember to eat regularly, because skipping meals can bring on a headache.

 It's a standing joke that headaches are used as an excuse to avoid sex, but for many men and women coital headaches that come on at the height of passion are a real and distressing problem.

 Doctors think sex headaches are due to pressure building up in the head and neck muscles.
 The headaches can happen during foreplay or just before orgasm, and can last for a few minutes or up to an hour.

-How to fix it: They’re inconvenient, but these headaches are usually harmless and don't mean you have to avoid sex.
+How to fix it: They’re inconvenient, but these headaches are usually harmless and do not mean you have to avoid sex.
 Take a painkiller a few hours beforehand to block the headache.

 Do you get a sharp, stabbing pain in your forehead when you bite into an ice cream cone?
 Then you're susceptible to ice cream headaches, caused by cold material moving across the roof of your mouth and the back of your throat.
 Ice lollies and slushy frozen drinks have the same effect.

-How to fix it: The good news is that ice cream headaches don't need treatment.
+How to fix it: The good news is that ice cream headaches do not need treatment.
 In fact, they're over in a flash, rarely lasting more than a minute or two.